Madison Reed Review: Does Home Hair Care Actually Work?

 Madison Reed is one of the most popular home hair care brands in the US.
 The brand claims to be an Allure Best of Beauty Award Winner, and to help customers “get gorgeous, lasting, award-winning hair color at home.”

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Madison Reed based on clinical trials to give our take on whether the brand is worth the money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Madison Reed to give our take on whether or not the brand is likely to be effective, and whether or not it's healthy.

 Ingredient Analysis

-The ingredients in Madison Reed’s “Ravenna Brown” cream color are shown above.
+The ingredients in Madison Reed’s “Ravenna Brown” cream color are shown below:

 There are a number of research-backed ingredients for improving hair quality in this formulation.